karx/ethopedia/_posts/2020-02-19-kreeda-kendra.md

 * HomeSwitch Demo at 12 noon with Rackesh

-All schedules are Tentative till the event.
-After the event they are history and then they are in stone.
+All schedules are Tentative until the event.
+After the event, they are history and then they are in stone.
 I shall share that as well.

 ## Budget